David Fleshler, J.D.,

 Living’s Distinguished Leadership Award, and has been recognized on the Honor Role of Philanthropy by the Association of Fundraising Professionals, and was honored by The Cleveland Jewish News as a 2016 Difference Maker.

-Secretary & Chair, Policy Committee; Director of International Operations, Jewish Federation of Cleveland
+Secretary & Chair, Policy Committee; Senior Vice President/External Affairs, Jewish Federation of Cleveland

 Senior Vice President of External Affairs at the Jewish Federation, is responsible for overseeing the Department of International Operations, as well as the departments of Government Relations and Community Relations.
 He also oversees all Security issues